 - Your marriage is worth the effort to try to rebuild.
-In our society people go through because of many reasons, financial, emotional, unfaithfulness, lack of love or respect, to name a few.
+In our society, people go through financial, emotional, unfaithfulness, and lack of love, or respect, to name a few.

-- If you are in a struggling marriage, go to God in prayer for help.
-Examine your part in the situation and work on that, rather than pointing the finger at your spouse.
+- If you are in a struggling marriage, pray to God for help.
+Examine your part in the situation and work on that rather than pointing the finger at your spouse.

 - If you are single, take your time to make sure you are ready for marriage and that you and your partner take marriage very seriously for life.
 Hebrews 13:4

-- Don’t say I do, if you mean I hope so, yes of course in time people do change, and sometimes for the worst, but that is when real love needs to apply.
+- Don’t say I do.
+If you mean, I hope so, yes, people do change, and sometimes for the worst, but that is when real love needs to apply.

-- There are situations of abandonment, unfaithfulness come into play, but that still doesn’t mean one is obligated to divorce their partner, but it is an option.
+- There are situations of abandonment and unfaithfulness that comes into play, but that still doesn’t mean one is obligated to divorce their partner, but it is an option.

 Marriage Is The Ultimate Team Sport!

-- If you are married, treat your spouse the way you did when you were dating and didn’t take your spouse for granted.
+- If you are married, treat your spouse like you did dating, and don’t take your spouse for granted.
 If you do not work at your marriage, it opens a door for Satan to do damage.

-- The pain and scars may fade over time, but it will always be there to some degree deep down inside, divorce is not something to jump into out of anger or hurt.
-You must make an effort to learn how to heal from divorce, or you will have even more problems on your hands.
+- The pain and scars may fade over time, but they will always be there to some degree deep down inside.
+Divorce is not something to jump into out of anger or hurt.
+It would help if you made an effort to learn how to heal from divorce or have even more problems on your hands.

 How To Start Recovering From Divorce?

 - Divorce is not recommended or even encouraged.
-The most that can be said is that sexual immorality and abandonment are grounds (an allowance) for divorce.
+Most can be said that sexual immorality and abandonment are grounds (an allowance) for divorce.
 Confession, forgiveness, reconciliation, and restoration are always the first steps.

-- Divorce should only be viewed as a very, very last resort as a form of the safety of either of the spouses.
-Prevent separation as far as you are possible as you can within your power and with God’s strength and wisdom!
+- Divorce should only be viewed as a last resort as a form of the safety of either of the spouses.
+Prevent separation as far as possible within your power and with God’s strength and wisdom!

-- It is extremely dangerous to go beyond what the Bible says 1 Corinthians 4:6.
+- It is hazardous to go beyond what the Bible says 1 Corinthians 4:6.
 The most common other grounds for divorce that people try to exercise are spousal abuse (emotional or physical), child abuse (emotional, physical, or sexual), addiction to pornography, drug/alcohol use, crime/imprisonment, and irresponsible use of money (such as gambling addiction).
 Many people do get divorced on these grounds.
 It is not recommended to do so upon any of these discoveries.
-Instead of talking and counseling and prayer need first to be called upon for assistance.
+Instead of talking, counseling and prayer must first be called upon for assistance.

 More Ways People Are Recovering From Divorce!

-- If there is any risk to self or children, separation is a good and the right steps, and potentially down the road divorce, if all else fails.
-For the sake of the children, avoiding a divorce can be a real motivation, yet the parents must seek help for themselves.
+- If there is any risk to self or children, separation is a good and the right step, and potentially down the road, divorce, if all else fails.
+For the children’s sake, avoiding a divorce can be a real motivation, yet the parents must seek help for themselves.

 - Bottom line, what are the biblical grounds for divorce?
 The answer is sexual immorality and abandonment.
 But are there more reasons for divorce beyond these two?

 - Possibly.
 Is divorce ever to be treated lightly or used as the first recourse?
-God is capable of healing and renewing any marriage no matter how complicated things have gotten.
-Always prevent divorce if you can, because separation or divorce should only occur in cases of repeated and unrepentant heinous sin.
+God is capable of healing and renewing any marriage, no matter how complicated things have gotten.
+Always prevent a divorce if you can because separation or divorce should only occur in cases of repeated and unrepentant heinous sin.

 Recovering From Divorce Is The Goal!